Show/Hide Toolbars

 We will use the ActiveX support from Windows Forms to add the ActiveX control to the example.

-1.Replace the whole Email Display window with a Windows Forms window
+1.Replace the entire Email Display window with a Windows Forms window;

-The first solution is by far the easiest to understand, but we will have to create a whole new window and we will have to change the calling code as well.
+The first solution is much easier to understand, but requires creating a whole new window and changing the calling code as well.

 Create a Windows Forms Window to display the email

-We will instantiate that window and will grab the windows handle to the control and link that windows handle with our VO GUI window.
+We will instantiate that window, grab the windows handle to the control, and link that windows handle with our VO GUI window.

 Right Click on the project icon in the solution explorer and select "Add New Item"